dartungar/cs50w-books/README.md

 * book - view details about the book, reviews, and leave your own review. login required
 * login - log in.
 * register - register.

+env variables:
+GOODREADS_API_KEY - your Goodreads API key
+DATABASE_URL - URI for your database